-- (a) The common (or party) wall between a pair of semi-detached dwellings or terraces can be built with no side setback along the common boundary where it abuts an existing wall to the neighbouring property or where it can be reasonably expected that a wall to the neighbouring property would be constructed in the future. - (b) The extension should not encroach beyond the predominant rear building line and no openings are permitted in the side wall with nil setback (refer to Figure 7). - (c) The outer side wall of the building (i.e. the wall that is not a shared wall or party wall), should be set back a minimum of 900mm from the outer side boundary (refer to Figure 8). - (d) Part of the outer side wall may be built to the outer side boundary where a courtyard will (or can) be created with the adjoining property.
+- (a) The common (or party) wall between a pair of terraces can be built with no side setback along the common boundary where it abuts an existing wall to the neighbouring property or where it can be reasonably expected that a wall to the neighbouring property would be constructed in the future. - (b) The outer side wall of the building (i.e. the wall that is not a shared wall or party wall), should be set back a minimum of 900mm from the outer side boundary (refer to Figure 6). - (c) Part of the outer side wall may be built to the outer side boundary to create an internal courtyard.
 The wall on this boundary should generally be a maximum of 2.1m in height.
+Refer to Figure 6. - (d) Internal courtyards must have a minimum 1.5m dimension. - (e) No openings are permitted for walls built to the side boundary. - (f) The extension should not encroach beyond the predominant rear building line (refer to Figure 6).

-Figure 7 Example of rear extension to semi-detached dwelling
+Figure 6 Example of rear extension to terrace.